 How to Prepare Asparagus Correctly

-When buying asparagus during Spargelzeit, freshness is the key to the perfect flavor and texture.
-Gourmets know that it tastes best when “picked in the morning, eaten at midday”.
-Make sure the stems are firm, crisp and plump, and have the characteristic velvety sheen.
+When buying asparagus during Spargelzeit, freshness is the key to perfect flavor and texture.
+Gourmets know that it tastes best when “picked in the morning, eaten at midday.”
+Look for stems that are firm, crisp and plump, and have the characteristic velvety sheen.
 The tips should be intact and firm, and a slight purple tinge is normal.
 If you don’t intend to cook them right away, wrap them in a damp kitchen towel and store in the refrigerator’s crisper.
 Preparation always start with washing the stalks, followed by peeling them with a swivel vegetable peeler.
 The white variety is peeled downwards starting just below the tip.
 In contrast, green asparagus is usually peeled from the bottom towards the tip.
 The more serious asparagus aficionados keep a special steamer handy.
 This is supposed to help cook the vegetable as gently as possible, preserving more of its flavor!
-The steamer pots are either slender and tall or shallow and oval-shaped.
+Asparagus steamers are either slender and tall or shallow and oval-shaped.
 When using a normal pan, a good trick is to tie the stalks together using kitchen twine.
-The most common preparation calls for cooking the vegetable in water for about 12-15 minutes, depending on the thickness of the stalks.
+The most common preparation calls for cooking the vegetable in a small amount of water for about 12-15 minutes, depending on the thickness of the stalks.
 The water may be flavored beforehand by adding some butter, salt, a pinch of sugar and the stems and peel left over from peeling.

 The Most Popular Spargel-based Meals

-Spargelzeit gets the creative culinary juices flowing for people!
-In Germany especially, practically every restaurant features the tasty vegetable prominently on a separate menu.
-The most popular ways of enjoying white asparagus are deliberately simple.
-This is done so as not to overpower the vegetable’s delicate flavor.
-It is traditionally served with melted butter and potatoes (Spargel mit Butter), with ham (Spargel mit Schinken) or with hollandaise sauce (Spargel mit holländischer Sauce).
+Spargelzeit gets the culinary creative juices flowing!
+In Germany especially, practically every restaurant features the tasty vegetable prominently on a special menu.
+The most popular ways of enjoying white asparagus are deliberately simple, so as not to overpower the vegetable’s delicate flavor.
+Asparagus are traditionally served with melted butter and potatoes (Spargel mit Butter), with ham (Spargel mit Schinken) or with hollandaise sauce (Spargel mit holländischer Sauce).
 For the more adventurous fans of this quintessential spring vegetable, there are always more options.
 Germany’s innovative chefs are constantly coming up with new ways to serve the tender stalks as an appetizer or entrée.
 In some places, it is even served as a part of dessert now!